Another perfect night by Williams lifts Celtics over Rockets

 Rockets: Danté Exum (right calf strain), Eric Gordon (right groin strain) and David Nwaba (right wrist sprain) all sat out.

 Celtics: Had assists on 15 of 21 field goals in the first half. … Romeo Langford (post-health and safety protocol reconditioning), Semi Ojeleye (left side strain) and Tristan Thompson (health and safety protocol) all remained out.
-Boston coach Brad Stevens said Ojeleye said he doesn’t feel ready and is likely “days, not weeks away” from returning.
+Boston coach Brad Stevens said Ojeleye said he doesn’t feel ready but is likely “days, not weeks away” from returning.
 Stevens said he saw Thompson for the first time in a few weeks and he is starting to ramp up activity.

 UP NEXT